ronakumar97/ronakumar97/README.md

 ### Hi there 👋

+I am a Software Engineer with an year of full-time work experience in the field of Big Data and Backend Web Development.
+Here on GitHub, I have showcased couple of my past college projects.
+Happy to connect as always 👐
 <!--
 **ronakumar97/ronakumar97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.